ual/dataquick/ucb_documentation/indicators.md

 ==========
 #### E. Median square footage

 For all residential properties.
-And separately to only properties that were sold.
+And separately for only properties that were sold.
 Match sales to subsequent assessor year.

 **Output**